Continuation strategies to mitigate convergence to low-performing local optima in topology optimization of sound transmission loss: Optimization framework description

-This work considers a 2D sandwich panel consisting of two plates with a vibro-acoustic core in between.
-The core consists of a repeated unit cell (see Fig.~\ref{fig:scheme_prob}).\ Above and below the panel, infinite acoustic half spaces containing air (density $\rho_a=1.225$~kg/m$^3$ and speed of sound $c_a=340$~m/s) are present.\
+Fig.~\ref{fig:scheme_prob} shows the sandwich panel setup.
+It consists of two plates with a vibro-acoustic core in between.\ The core contains an infinitely repeating unit cell. \

-An incident plane acoustic pressure wave (amplitude $P_i$, acoustic wave number $k_a=\omega/c_a$ and radial frequency $\omega$ (rad/s)) excites the panel at the bottom.\ This causes a transmitted wave at the top (amplitude $P_t$) and a reflected wave at the bottom (amplitude $P_r$).\ In the Fourier domain, these three plane acoustic pressure waves are written as: \begin{linenomath}
+Above and below the panel are infinite acoustic half spaces containing air (density $\rho_a=1.225$~kg/m$^3$ and speed of sound $c_a=340$~m/s).\ An incident plane acoustic pressure wave (amplitude $P_i$, acoustic wave number $k_a=\omega/c_a$ and radial frequency $\omega$ (rad/s)) excites the panel at the bottom.\ This causes a transmitted wave at the top (amplitude $P_t$) and a reflected wave at the bottom (amplitude $P_r$).\ In the Fourier domain, these three plane acoustic pressure waves are written as: \begin{linenomath}

 \end{linenomath} where $k_x=k_a sin(\theta)$, $k_y=k_a cos(\theta)$ are trace wavenumbers and $\theta$ is the incidence angle.
-For ease of notation, the temporal factor $\mathrm{e}^{\mathrm{i}\omega t}$ is excluded.\ The exclusion of higher-order acoustic harmonics is made by assuming the sandwich panel is weakly periodic and the unit cell size is smaller than the wavelength~\cite{boukadia2020wave}.\ The STL is used to asses the acoustic performance of the structure.
+For ease of notation, the temporal factor $\mathrm{e}^{\mathrm{i}\omega t}$ is excluded.\ The STL is used to asses the acoustic performance of the structure.
 It is defined as the ratio of the transmitted pressure amplitude to the incident pressure amplitude~\cite{fahy2007sound}: \begin{linenomath}